 Dissemination plan

 Name of candidate:

-Paper 1 : Title
+Paper 1: Title

 Target journal:

-Faculty opinion : I have read this paper and believe/do not believe that it is potentially publishable in the above-named journal.
-Prior experience with this/similar journals
+Faculty opinion : I have read this paper and believe/do not believe that it is potentially publishable in t above-named journal.
+Prior experience with this/similar journals he

+SignedDate

 Paper 2:

 Title

 Target journal:

-Faculty opinion : I have read this paper and believe/do not believe that it is potentially publishable in the above-named journal.
-Prior experience with this/similar journals
+Faculty opinion: I have read this paper and believe/do not believe that it is potentially publishable in t above-named journal.
+Prior experience with this/similar journals he

+SignedDate Paper 3: Title

 Target journal:

-Faculty opinion : I have read this paper and believe/do not believe that it is potentially publishable in the above-named journal.
+Faculty opinion : I have read this paper and believe/do not believe that it is potentially publishable in t above-named journal. he

 Prior experience with this/similar journals

 SignedDate